hphelion/documentation/vpn-quickstart.md

     +--------------------+-------------------------------------------------+

-#### Select your compute image
+#### Select your Compute service image

-To boot a compute instance you will need to know which [operating system and size of image](https://docs.hpcloud.com/api/v13/compute/) you would like to use.
+To boot a Compute service instance you will need to know which [operating system and size of image](https://docs.hpcloud.com/api/v13/compute/) you would like to use.
 For the purpose of this guide, we use a small image using Ubuntu.
 Select the type of image you want and then assess the amount of bandwidth you need and select the appropriately sized flavor.

 #### Boot the gateway instance and test instance